gokulkrishh/problems/README.md

-# Data Structure and Algorithms Problems
+# Contents are moved to [Data Structure and Algorithms repo](https://github.com/gokulkrishh/data-structures-and-algorithms)

+# Pls this that repo instead of this.

 > At least one problem a day, keeps your lazy brain away (Mostly weekdays) :P